andywar65/architettura/README.md

 ### digitalkOmiX mode

 In this mode interaction has a different behaviour: keyboard movements are disabled, and you move around clicking on (or gazing at on mobiles) checkpoint entities.
-Any entity may be transformed into a checkpoint by associating it to a `checkpoint block` in CAD.
+Any entity may be transformed into a checkpoint by associating it to a `animation block` with `ATTRIBUTE` set to `checkpoint`in CAD.
 Create a `digkom Page` and select the `Scene Page` you want to see with this different kind of interaction.

 ### Nesting Pages

 When you have several `Scene Pages` you can collect them under a `Scene Index Page`.
 This page acts like a blog index.
 Style is borrowed by the [Bakery](https://github.com/wagtail/bakerydemo) CSS, modify it for your needs.
+Eventually delete `navigation_tags` from the template, it's not a Wagtail native tag.

 ## Entities